Geo3ngel/CSCI-447-Project-1/README.md

 # CSCI 447: Project 1 — Naive Bayes Algorithm

-## TODO:

-- Split Database into `training` sets & `prediction check` sets.
-      - Can just take a single .data file, and partition it into a `training set` and a `validation set`.

 ## Environment Setup

 - Install [Anaconda](https://www.anaconda.com/distribution/#download-section), and make sure you have access to use `conda --version` from the command line.